Rulikkk/awesome-power-bi/README.md

 * [Histogram](https://github.com/Microsoft/powerbi-visuals-histogram) — A histogram chart plots data ranges into intervals.
 Useful for estimating density.
 * [Line Dot Chart](https://github.com/Microsoft/powerbi-visuals-linedotchart) — The LineDot chart is an animated line chart with fun animated dots.
 Use the LineDot chart to engage your audience especially in a presentation context.
 * [Mekko Chart](https://github.com/Microsoft/powerbi-visuals-mekkochart) — A mix of a 100% stacked column chart and a 100% stacked bar chart combined into one view.
 Similar to a treemap, the dimensional values are represented by length and width of each rectangle.
 The width of a column is proportional to the total value of the column.
 * [Pulse Chart](https://github.com/Microsoft/powerbi-visuals-pulsechart) — Pulse chart shows a line chart annotated with key events.
-Each events can be selected to filter and cross highlight other visuals to reveal insights or help tell a story.
+Each event can be selected to filter and cross highlight other visuals to reveal insights or help tell a story.
 * [Radar](https://github.com/Microsoft/PowerBI-visuals-RadarChart) — A simple radar chart supporting multiple measures plotted over a categorical axis.
 Also known as a web chart, spider chart, or star chart.
 Use to display performance metrics for quality improvement.
 * [Sample Bar Chart](https://github.com/Microsoft/PowerBI-visuals-sampleBarChart) — A sample bar chart visual, used for tutorial purposes.
 * [Sample Slicer](https://github.com/Microsoft/powerbi-visuals-sampleslicer) — A sample slicer visual for tutorials, demonstrating the use of the Advanced Filtering API introduced in the version 1.7 of [PowerBI Visuals Tools](https://github.com/Microsoft/PowerBI-visuals-tools).